Authenticate with Your Own User Store

 The total size of implementation for any action script should not exceed 100 kB.
 The larger the size the more latency is introduced due to the packaging and transport process employed by the Auth0 serverless Webtask platform, and this will have an impact on the performance of your system.

 Auth0 serverless Webtask containers can make use of a wide range of npm modules;

 npm modules not only reduce the overall size of action script code implementation, but also provide access to a wide range of pre-built functionality.

 npm modules are supported out-of-the-box.
 The list has been compiled and vetted for any potential security concerns.
 If you require an

-npm module that is not supported out-of-the-box, then you can make a request in the Auth0 support portal or to your Auth0 representative.
+npm module that is not supported out-of-the-box, then you can make a request through the Auth0 support portal or your Auth0 representative.
 Auth0 will evaluate your request to determine suitability.
 There is currently no support in Auth0 for the user of

 npm modules from private repositories.

 Auth0 action scripts support environment variables, accessed via what is known as the globally-available